 Nova Southeastern University (NSU) was founded in 1964, and is a not-for-profit, independent university with a reputation for academic excellence and innovation.
 Nova Southeastern University offers competitive salaries, a comprehensive benefits package including tuition waiver, retirement plan, excellent medical and dental plans and much more.
-NSU cares about the health, welfare and its students, faculty, staff, and campus visitors and is a tobacco-free university.
+NSU cares about the health and welfare of its students, faculty, staff, and campus visitors and is a tobacco-free university.

 We appreciate your support in making NSU the preeminent place to live, work, study and grow.
 Thank you for your interest in a career with Nova Southeastern University.

 NSU considers applicants for all positions without regard to race, color, religion, creed, gender, national origin, age, disability, marital or veteran status or any other legally protected status.

 ||Financial Aid Counselor I (Tampa, FL) - 996282